pcsiszar/Shadowrun-5.5/Rules/Core Changes.md

 Force of the spell - Their Magic Attribute.
 For example a F10 spell with Drain Code F-2 from a Magic 6 mage will cause 8 regular + 4 extra Drain.

+Spirit's have their Drain changed to their Force + the Max number of Services they can grant.
+For example, summoning a Force 6 spirit with a maximum of 3 service will cause 9 Drain.
+The spirit still only rolls with Force amount of dice, and net hits will result in Services earned, but mages cannot earn more services than the limit they set.

+Binding spirits will cause Drain equal to the Spirit's Force + the Maximum Additional Services wished to be added, but the Spirit still resists with twice the Force value of dice.

+You can instantly summon and bind a spirit, which increases the Drain Value by 2.
+The Spirit resists with Force x 2 dice

+Banishing will cause Drain equal to the Spirit's Force.

 A character's Magic CM is affected by Power Foci and anything else that increases their Magic Attribute.

 A character has the following ways of regenerating their Magic: